DaphneGripon/tic-tac-toe/README0.md

 ## Introduction

-[Roadable] is a university project, created by DEVEY Anne-Marie, GRIPON Daphne, PREVOT Astrid.
+Roadable is a university project, created by DEVEY Anne-Marie, GRIPON Daphne, PREVOT Astrid.
-It is a roadtrip planner, available through our web and mobile apps.
+It's a roadtrip planner, available through our web and mobile apps.

 ## What you need